Crown-Commercial-Service/digitalmarketplace-frameworks/README.md

 * `editable` controls whether section allows updates for the questions, boolean value
 * `edit_questions` controls whether individual questions can be edited separately (only supported by `multiquestion` questions)
 * `description` text to display after the section name
+* `summary_page_description` text to display between the summary table heading and the table body
 * `questions` a list of section questions (required)

 Running the tests